It’s crackdown season — but isn’t it always?

 The searches were carried out on suspected Kimoto-ha (Sekisaisha-ha) locations over Swords and Firearms Control Law violations in connection with a 2013 paramilitary attack on Yokota Air Base in west Tokyo.

-The November 28th incident saw two mortars launched at the United States Air Force base in Fussa.
-One of the mortars landed in the base and the faction claimed responsibility a few days later.
+The November 28th incident saw two mortar shells launched at the United States Air Force base in Fussa.
+One of the shells landed in the base and the faction claimed responsibility a few days later.
 Police announced that a shell of the kind used by the faction was found at one of the sites raided, along with gunpowder, indicating it was being used as for manufacturing arms.

 As we head towards May’s G7 Summit in Ise-shima, security policy are raising the pressure on established far-left groups, leading to a string of recent raids and arrests, most prominently on Chūkaku-ha and associated groups.
 The Kimoto-ha faction of Kakurōkyō has made provocative statements about “smashing the summit” and authorities are no doubt anxious to avoid a repeat of 1986, a year in which numerous small “guerrilla” incidents raised tensions in the capital during and surrounding the G7 Summit.